 GCDS - Runway - Milan Fashion Week Spring/Summer 2019

 The truth is, fewer Americans than ever before are interested in high fashion.
-If your inner Carrie Bradshaw is screaming in despair at this news, well, tell her to shut the fuck up because her internalized misogyny is problematic, her looks were tacky and performative even then, and it's time to introduce her to a new concept: sustainable fashion.
+If your inner Carrie Bradshaw is screaming in despair at this news, well, tell her to shut up because her internalized misogyny is problematic, her looks were tacky and performative even then, and it's time to introduce her to a new concept: sustainable fashion.

 For the first time in the history of industrialization, consumers are starting to care where their products come from.
 Enter: organic and locally grown food, renewed emphasis on the craftsmanship of home goods, and sustainable, ethically-made clothing brands like Everlane and Outdoor Voices.
 The fashion industry is the second largest polluter in the world, and more and more human rights violations are coming to light from even some of the most well-known brands.
 Consequently, consumers are choosing more responsible options, like vintage shopping, ethical brands, and simply buying less.